VTY shell¶

 configuration writes will be tried through watchfrr, using the write

-command internally.
+integrated command internally.
 Since watchfrr is running as superuser,

 vtysh is able to ensure correct ownership and permissions on